-Our research team has created a facilitation guide for teachers or teacher educators that would like to investigate the video cases for professional development or in teacher-education courses.
-We encourage users to familiarize themselves with the guide, and then adapt the model to fit with their learning goals and circumstances.
-Please feel free to contact our team if you have questions about the process or are interested in contributing to the library!
+We have also created facilitation guides, slide decks, and orientation materials for teachers or teacher educators who would like to investigate the video cases for professional development or in teacher education courses.
+We encourage users to familiarize themselves with the materials and then adapt the model to fit within their learning goals and circumstances.
+Please feel free to contact our team if you have questions about the process or are interested in contributing to the library of video cases.

 Everything you need to start this work is on this site!
 We encourage you to familiarize yourself with the guide, and then adapt it to fit with your learning goals and circumstances.
 Typically, a session takes 2.5 hours, but each activity that composes the cycle can be done in 45 minutes, or about the time for a department meeting!

 If you are wondering how to use this resource in your classroom, or want to let us know how it works in your context, or if you have any questions about our research, please email AIMTRUinfo@gmail.com.